ba0f3/AiDA/README.md

 ## Installation

-1. Ensure you have a compatible version of IDA Pro (9.0+ recommended) and its associated Python 3 environment.
+1. Ensure you have a compatible version of IDA (9.0+ recommended) and its associated Python 3 environment.
 2. Clone this repository or download it as a ZIP file.
-3. Copy the `AiDA` folder and the `AiDA_loader.py` file into your IDA Pro plugins directory.
+3. Copy the `AiDA` folder and the `AiDA_loader.py` file into your IDA plugins directory.
 The path is typically:
     *   `C:\Users\YOUR_USERNAME\AppData\Roaming\Hex-Rays\IDA Pro\plugins`
 4. Your plugins folder should look like this:
     ```